foluALX/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls __ls__ - command for symbolic link
-cp -rua *.html ../ - copy html files mv [[:upper:]]* - moves files that start with uppercase
+cp -rua *.html ../ - copy html files mv [[:upper:]]* - moves files that start with uppercase rm *~ - delete all files in the current working directory that ends with ~